 Healing Remotely Through Visualization

-Also called guided imagery, visualization is a technique used in Reiki to focus imagination on a particular subject.
+Also called guided imagery, visualization is a technique Reiki uses to focus imagination on a particular subject.
 Therefore, as a practitioner, you’ll visualize the recipients in a state of healing, passing your healing energy down to the clients in need.

 Visualizing helps build a connection with the recipient, allowing you to become one in energy.
-You’ll visualize the particular recipient who needs group healing, focusing on their areas of concern.
-Once you establish a connection, you’ll be able to send your energy effectively.
+You’ll visualize the recipient who needs group healing, focusing on their areas of concern.
+Once you establish a connection, you can send your energy effectively.

-When offering Reiki to a distant group, it’s important to have a great understanding of the symbols and how to use them.
+When offering Reiki to a distant group, it’s important to understand the symbols and how to use them.

 You must open (and keep open) the gateway to the Universal Source of Life Force Energy, and to do so, you’ll need to draw or visualize the main Reiki symbols.
 Depending on the style, a practitioner might opt to start with the Hon Sha Ze Sho Nen (HSZSN) or Cho Ku Rei, or even the Sei He Ki.

-Either way, you’ll need to draw (and chant) these symbols and use them to send energy in both distance and time, creating a crucial spiritual bridge towards the recipients.
+Either way, you’ll need to draw (and chant) these symbols and use them to send energy in both distance and time, creating a crucial spiritual bridge for the recipients.